jordanoskidavid/go-stock-react/README.md

 # go-stock-react
-Inventory management system with Go and React
+Inventory management system with GoLang, React and MySQL with Dockerized envirnonment